 On 5th June 2020, people were gathered at a regular food distribution where outreach groups provide material support to transit populations in the Thessaloniki area.
 During the afternoon distribution, an intervention by the Thessaloniki policeforce took place.

 Officers arrived at the distribution on motorbikes and in cars, fully equipped, in large numbers, between 15 to 20, “in the context of the implementation of operational planning to deal with delinquency and the identification of persons residing illegally in the country”, as stated in a press release announcing the raid.
 The police officers arrived in a coordinated group and blocked side roads, entrances and exits to prevent people from fleeing.

 The officers were dressed in black uniforms with “police” while others were in civil clothes with official vests.
-The police seperated those with papers and those without.
-The officers rounded up around 20 persons without documents and took them away to a police station in the Thessaloniki area with the promise of issuing them a document to regularize their stay in Greece for a period.
+The officers separated those with papers and those without.
+The officers rounded up around 20 people without documents and took them away to a police station in the Thessaloniki area with the promise of issuing them a document to regularize their stay in Greece for a period.

 Video of people being rounded up from the area and walked away by police:

 On the 6th June 2020, one of the individuals who had been taken in this incident contacted a BVMN volunteer and informed them that he and others were in Istanbul, Turkey.
 This person provided a full oral testimony on 7th June 2020, describing the events that passed: from their capture, to their pushback from Greek territory.

 The respondent is 19 years old from Algeria and shared his story alongside another person aged 20 years old also from Algeria.
 The respondent states that he entered Greece in mid-May, about 15 days before he was apprehended.